 During the agreement formation between Data creator and Data holders, the Data holder prepares data by splitting graph vertex data into blocks and calculating a root hash which is compared to the one stored on the blockchain.
 The root hash is stored permanently during the offer creation proceess for everyone to be able to prove the integrity of data.
 The data is then encrypted using RSA encryption and encryption key appended to it.
 A Merkle tree is again created for the encrypted data blocks, proving integrity of data that will be sent to Data holder.
 The root hash of the encrypted data is written to the escrow contract and finally the data can be sent to Data holder.
 Upon receiving data, the Data holder is verifying that root hash of received data is indeed the one written into escrow contract and if it is a match the testing and payment process can begin.

 Testing and compensation¶

 To ensure that the service is provided as requested, the Data creator is able to test Data holders by sporadically asking them for a random encrypted data block.
 In case when the Data creator has a suspicion that the data is not available anymore or is altered in any way, it is able to initiate the litigation procedure in which the smart contract will decide if the Data holder is able to prove that it still has the data available.

 The litigation procedure involves a smart contract as a validator of the service.
-When the Data creator is challenging the Data holder to prove to the smart contract that it is storing the agreed upon data, it sends a test to the smart contract in a form of requested data block number.
-In response, the Data holder sends the requested block to the smart contract.
-Data creator then sends the Merkle proof for the requested data block and the smart contract checks if it (the provided Merkle proof), and requested data block, comply with the already agreed data root hash.
+When the Data Creator challenges the Data Holder to prove to the smart contract that it is storing the agreed-upon data, it sends a test to the smart contract in the form of a requested data block number.
+In response, the Data Holder sends the requested block to the smart contract.
+The Data Creator then sends the Merkle proof for the requested data block and the smart contract checks if it (the provided Merkle proof), and requested data block, comply with the already agreed data root hash.